Supreme Court to revisit campaign finance limits

 Critics of the position taken by the RNC and McCutcheon believe that lifting contribution limits could allow individual donors undue influence.

-“If the Supreme Court reverses its past ruling in Buckley, the Court would do extraordinary damage to the nation’s ability to prevent the corruption of federal officeholders and government decisions,” Fred Wertheimer, president of Democracy 21, said in a statement.
-The group plans to submit a brief urging the court to uphold the limits, he said.
+“If the Supreme Court reverses its past ruling in Buckley, the Court would do extraordinary damage to the nation’s ability to prevent the corruption of federal officeholders and government decisions,” said Fred Wertheimer, president of Democracy 21, in a statement.
+He said the group plans to submit a brief urging the court to uphold the limits.

 McCutcheon is chief executive of Coalmont Electrical Development Co, a general contractor in McCalla, Alabama, located about 20 miles southwest of Birmingham.

-McCutcheon had wanted to contribute another $21,312 to 12 more candidates and make donations to the RNC and to committees supporting Republican candidates.
-But those contributions would have caused McCutcheon to run afoul of a $46,200 limit on contributions to candidate committees.
+That, however, would have caused him to run afoul of a $46,200 limit on contributions to candidate committees.

 Another limit capped overall contributions to national political parties, state political parties and non-party political committees at $70,800, so long as no more than $46,200 goes to the latter two groups.